chnzzh/HeadHunter/README.md

  ░  ░  ░   ░  ░     ░  ░   ░     ░  ░  ░   ░              ░             ░  ░   ░
                          ░

-  Command and Control Server (C2) and Payload Generator
+  Command and Control Server (C2) for Unix like operating systems
   Author: Logan Goins

 ```

 ## Notes
-This is a re-write of the software HeadHunter in python.
-HeadHunter was written entirely in C, but I've decided that python is a much better language for the software.
-Currently this version of HeadHunter is the equivalent of an older version of HeadHunter-C. This software currently receives and handles a reverse shell connection, giving the operator of the server control of the infected zombie device.
-This version of HeadHunter is also quite cross compatible like the last.
-Most reverse shell connections are able to be handled, netcat connections with the -e flag included.
+This software receives and handles a reverse shell connection, giving the operator of the (C&C) server access to the infected zombie device.
-Although this software is technically a "lesser" version of the HeadHunter-C software, it's sizeably smaller and less complex than it's previous counterpart.
-This shows that by using python the development process can be simplified, and I can get this re-write operating with the same functionality as it's C counterpart in a smaller amount of time.
-(See https://github.com/Lionskey/HeadHunter-C)

-Future features still include:
+Future features include:

 1. The ability to switch between infected and connected zombie connections
-2. Some sort of daemonized process or thread that recursively accepts new machines to allow session switching
-3. A more featureful payload (The current payload is just a simple and rather bland reverse shell connection).
+2. A more featureful payload (The current payload is just a simple and rather bland reverse shell connection).
 This would include beaconing, file transfer, persistance methods, and more.
+As well as a dedicated windows payload, as the currently payload is untested on Windows as the server is intended to be for Unix like operating systems
+3. Encryption for server/payload communcation

 I am not liable for any damage caused by this software.
 This software is for educational purposes only.
 This software is under the discretion of the end user.